 The Norton Collection is listed on the Library Catalogue.

 The McAnally Travel Collection

 The McAnally Collection is a unique library of Irish travel, topography and heritage literature collected by the late solicitor, Mr Ciarán McAnally (1924-2004).
-Comprising over 5,000 items, the collection ranges from seventeenth-century material to present-day guides and includes many original manuscripts accounts of travel in nineteenth-century Ireland.
+Comprising over 5,000 items, the collection contains a great number of fascinating published and manuscript accounts of travel and exploration in Ireland from the seventeenth to the twentieth centuries, together with travel guidebooks, atlases and topographical works.
 The acquisition of this library was made possible by a generous donation by Dr Dermot Smurfit.

 The Gilsenan Yeats Collection

 The Gilsenan Yeats Collection contains many rare first editions of printed works by William Butler Yeats.
 It features all of Yeats’ works such as The Tower, The Winding Stair, Wind among the Reeds, and Plays for an Irish Theatre.
 It is one of the finest Yeats collections in Ireland, providing focus and inspiration for literary scholarship.
 The collection was donated to the Glucksman Library by Professor Michael Gilsenan with the aid of the American Ireland Fund.